 To make the filtering decisions about where the email should go, mailbox providers look at the metric called a domain reputation.

-Domain reputation is dependent on:
+Its reliability is dependent on:

 So, you should add someone’s email address if s/he only willingly opts-in to your list.

-78% of consumers unsubscribe from emails because brands were sending too many emails.
-Make your offerings easy for people to take advantage of otherwise you may not be as successful as you want.Your IP Address Flagged as Spam
+78% of consumers unsubscribe from emails because brands sent out too many emails.
+Make your offerings easy for people to take advantage of otherwise you may not be as successful as you want.

-If you have low open rates, your emails are at higher risk of being flagged as spam.
+If you have low open rates, your emails are at a higher risk of being flagged as spam.

 Remember the first condition of email open rate: